TranNgocThien/button_game/README.md

 # button_game
-a game with 4 buttons
+This is a game with 4 buttons.

 ## Installation